What Is Pay for Performance and How to Craft a PFP Plan for Employees?

 1. Strategic Alignment Communication

-Ensure employees understand how their individual and team performance aligns with the organization’s strategic goals.
+• Ensure employees understand how their performance aligns with the company’s goals.

 2. Transparent Criteria Communication